chrokh/toow-old/_sources/chapters/object-composition.md

 The word "constructed" means that the object in question (or some dependency that the object has constructed) *instantiates* the composed object.
 The word "injected" on the other hand means that the object in question (or some dependency that was injected to the object) receives the composed object as an argument through the constructor, a property, or a method.

-If the answer to the second question is that the object is injected then this is a form of "[dependency injection](dependency-inversion)".
+If the answer to the second question is that the object is injected then this is a form of "[dependency injection](dependency-inversion-principle)".
+But again, we'll discuss this more in a future chapter.

 %However, even though it is useful to inject concretions, it is even more useful to inject abstractions.
 %However, to understand dependency injection we must also understand that the more powerful way of using dependency injection is to depend on abstractions which means that the answer to the second question would be "abstract".

-% TODO: Replace this with figure.
+% TODO: Replace this table with image.
 ```{table} Quadrant diagram of abstraction levels in object composition.
 :name: composition-quadrants